 |下一段活用動詞||未然形||食べる ＋れる → 食べれる||ピザ｛が・を｝食べれる|

 Grammar is a living entity defined by current speakers.
 It is not surprising that this innovation came about because ～られる has three other usages!
 It is also used to make passives, phrases of spontaneity, and light honorific phrases.
-These things are complicated enough to require separate lessons.

 I was able to wear my old clothes!